RezaBohloul/Wall-Script/README.md

-Wall Script
+# Wall Script

-Easy to use, add script to wall an enjoy
+## Easy to use

+Add script to each block of wall then when you click on block, attached script runs.

+# You can add infinit number of Walls.

 ![Wall Script](https://github.com/user-attachments/assets/f25e198c-0900-4e14-b264-70f7172ad8c5)

-**License**
+# License

-Copyright 2024 - Reza Bohloul.
+## Copyright 2024 - Reza Bohloul.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at